barbaradenney/portfolio/content/posts/figma-annotation-mode-experiment-design-systems-workflow.md

 Our design team recently began exploring a new way to annotate designs directly in Figma.
 While searching for examples of this technique online, we came up short—which made us wonder if other teams were thinking about this the same way we were.

-Figma already supports switching between properties using **modes**—great for themes like light/dark mode or responsive layouts.
-We started asking: could we use this same functionality to annotate?
+Figma already supports switching between properties using **modes** which is great for themes like light/dark mode or responsive layouts.
+We started thinking, could we use modes to annotate?

 ## The Problem with Static Spacing Annotations

 In our current setup, we use custom spacing components to indicate padding and margin between UI elements.
 These are overlaid manually on top of mockups and toggled on or off as needed.

-But here’s the catch: as soon as you change the layout, those overlays become inaccurate.
-That means manually fixing annotations every time the design changes.
+The problem with this approach is as soon as you change the layout, those overlays become inaccurate.
+That means manually fixing annotations every time the design changes which creates scenarios for potential annotation discrepencies and time consuming to update.

 ## The Experiment

 We tried something different.
-What if we embedded the spacing annotations directly into the mockups and used **modes** to toggle their visibility?
+What if we embedded the spacing annotations directly into the mockups and used **modes** to toggle spacing visibility?

 ![Boolean variables to turn on or off annotations](figmaAnnotationBoolean.png)